JustinIke/BubbleTeaBlog/_posts/2022-03-28-review-5-bubblemania-~-taro-milk-tea.md

 {% include image.html url="img_9899.jpg" style="zoom:10%;" %}

 Side note: I got the drink Eternal Love with tapioca pearls to-go for my partner.
 It is mango and lychee fruit syrup blended with ice.
-I've had this before.
-It is pretty sugary.
+I've had this before and enjoyed it.
+It is pretty sugary though.

 **Look**\
 I appreciate the effort to colour coordinate the straws to the colour of the drink.
 They used to give us our pearls separate from our drink, in a small dish.
 This did not happen.
 I liked feature because I could portion my pearls and make sure I had some throughout the entire meal.